Angelians

 Jodi greeted the boy with a cheery “Howdy!”
 Then, she said over her shoulder to Luis, “See you down there.”

-Luis knew that was his cue to head toward the cafeteria, where he was to meet her.
-He stopped off at the nurses’ station to find out whether other patients might need the counsel of someone who had suffered brain trauma as he had.
-Getting information on some new candidates, he continued on.
+So, he took time to stop at the nurses’ station to find out whether other patients might need the counsel of someone who had suffered brain trauma as he had.
+Getting information on some new candidates, he scheduled visits with them to introduce himself and see how he could help.

 Luis chose a pasta carbonara and sparkling water, and found a table where he could see Jodi come from the checkout kiosk.
 She arrived after fifteen minutes with a sandwich and lemonade, gave him a warm kiss, and settled in across from him.
 She smiled at a colleague who passed, reminding Luis of the warmth of that smile and the characteristic small, pale spot on her front tooth from the fluoridation of the water where she had grown up.
 Her smile was always a sunny event.